Clark Richert: Educator

 After moving to Denver in the 1980s, Richert launched a teaching career that spanned three decades, most notably at Rocky Mountain College of Art and Design, now in Lakewood, Colorado.
 As teacher and Head of the Fine Arts department at RMCAD, he had a profound influence on his students, his colleagues and the curriculum.
 He was widely renowned for inspiring and mentoring young artists and facilitating their entry into the art world; as well as for promoting new ideas and programs, such as the Institute for Experimental Studies and an Immersive Arts program.
 Former students include: Jason Hoelscher, Jenny Morgan, Gregory Hayes, Xi Zang, Sterling Crispin, Dmitri Obergfell, Travis Edgedy (aka Pictureplane), Joseph Coniff, and Tya Alisa Anthony.

 A strong adherent to Buckminster Fuller’s philosophy of synergetics, Clark brought people together in the name of art, whether in the classroom, at an artists’ community, a cooperative gallery, a local café where he regaled other artists with his theories and stories and listened intensely to theirs, or in a board room of a museum.

 Personal life

 Richert married fellow art student Diane Bromley in 1964; they divorced in 1965.
 While living at Drop City, Clark met and married Susie Jane Lybarger.
 The couple had two children—Luther, born in 1968 and Hannah, born in 1970.
 They divorced in 1975.
 In 1985, he became involved with Barbara Ittner, with whom he shared a friendship that began in the late 1970s.
 They became partners, and remained close companions until Clark’s death in 2021.
-After his passing, Barbara took on the role of personal representative of Richert’s estate.
+After his death, Barbara took on the role of personal representative of Richert’s estate.